mbsa-tud/tsad_platform/README.md

 #### learningType
 **- mandatory -**
-The learning type determines how the TSAD method is trained and tested.
-It controls what data is used for training and testing.
-Following learning types are possible:
+The learning type determines what data is used for training and testing.
+Following learning types are possible (these are used to categorize TSAD methods):

 | Learning type | Description |
 |-|-|